abdushkur/dev_ops/README.md

 - **GitHub scripts**: Node.js, npm
 - **Google scripts**: gcloud CLI, authenticated Google account
 - **Common**: Valid `.env` file with required tokens and IDs

+## Using as a Git Submodule

+This repository is designed to be used as a git submodule in your projects.
+See [SUBMODULE_USAGE.md](SUBMODULE_USAGE.md) for detailed instructions on:

+- Adding this repository as a submodule
+- Configuring for parent project usage
+- Cloning projects with submodules
+- Updating and maintaining submodules

 ## Changelog